WeGoLook Independent Contractor Agreement (“Looker Agreement”)

 WeGoLook, LLC, an Oklahoma limited liability company (“WGL”, "WeGoLook" or “WeGoLook.com”), and you (“Contractor”), for the consideration herein provided, the receipt and sufficiency of which are hereby acknowledged, state and agree as follows:

 1. Effective Date.
-This agreement shall commence upon approval of Contractor’s application by WGL.
+This Independent Contractor Agreement (the “Agreement”) shall commence upon approval of Contractor’s application by WGL.
 WGL reserves the right to decline approval of any application.

 2. Description of Work.
-WGL and Contractor agree that Contractor shall perform the following work in accordance with this agreement: From time-to-time, at the sole discretion of WGL, Contractor might be offered work assignments from WGL.
+WGL and Contractor agree that Contractor shall perform the following work in accordance with this Agreement: From time-to-time, at the sole discretion of WGL, Contractor might be offered temporary and discrete work assignments from WGL.
 Examples include, but are not limited to, photography services, real property inspection services, personal property inspection services, information gathering services, accident scene diagram and measurement services, document retrieval services, courier services, and others.

 2.1 Acceptance of Assignments.
 Contractor may accept or not accept any offered assignment.
 The procedure for accepting an offered assignment is as specified on WeGoLook.com or by other means provided by WGL, which may from time-to-time be modified without notice.
 WGL may offer assignments concurrently to others on a first to claim it gets it basis, or on any other basis WGL deems appropriate.
 WGL may re-assign the work to another contractor after acceptance by Contractor if Contractor fails to process the assignment in an accurate and timely manner.
-WGL is under no obligation to offer any assignments, or any particular number of assignments, to Contractor.
+WGL is under no obligation to offer any assignments, or any particular number of assignments, to Contractor, just as Contractor is under no obligation to accept any assignments, or any particular number of assignments.

 3. Independent Contractor.
-Contractor is an independent contractor and nothing in this agreement shall be deemed to make Contractor an employee, servant, agent, partner, or joint venturer of WGL or of any customer of WGL.
-Contractor may perform work for others.
+By executing this Agreement, Contractor acknowledges, understands and agrees that he/she is an independent contractor, and that nothing in this Agreement shall be deemed to make Contractor an employee, servant, agent, partner, or part of a joint venture with WGL or of any customer of WGL.
+Contractor may perform work for others at any time without any limitation from WGL.
 Contractor has no authority to enter into contracts on behalf of WGL.
-WGL is not responsible for withholding, and shall not withhold, FICA or taxes of any kind from any payments to Contractor.
-Neither Contractor nor its employees or subcontractors shall be entitled to receive any benefits which employees of WGL are entitled to receive and shall not be entitled to workers compensation, unemployment compensation, medical insurance, life insurance, paid vacations, paid sick leave, paid holidays, retirement benefits, profit sharing, or Social Security on account of their work for WGL.
+WGL is not responsible for withholding, and shall not withhold, FICA or taxes of any kind from any payments to Contractor who will be paid for his/her services using a 1099 tax form or its equivalent.
+Neither Contractor nor its employees or subcontractors shall be entitled to receive any benefits which employees of WGL are entitled to receive and shall not be entitled to any of the following non-exhaustive employment benefits provided to WGL employees - workers’ compensation, unemployment compensation, medical insurance, life insurance, paid vacations, paid sick leave, paid holidays, retirement benefits, profit sharing, or Social Security.

 4. Time of the Essence.
 The time frames for Contractor to complete each assignment will be provided on the Contractor’s dashboard on WGL’s website, or by such other means as WGL might utilize.
 Contractor understands that time is of the essence in all assignments and that a WGL customer is relying upon Contractor to perform the assignment in a timely manner, accurately, and completely, and that WGL's customer may be making important decisions based upon Contractor's report.
 Contractor shall make a diligent effort to process all assignments as quickly as possible, and before the deadline (if any), if reasonably possible.